Mitul9703/NutriChef/README.md

 6. **Track Progress:** Users can track their progress and make adjustments to their meal plans as needed.

-## Technologies Used

-- **Frontend:** The frontend of the web application is built using HTML, CSS, and JavaScript.
-It incorporates the Flask framework for handling user interactions and rendering templates.

-- **Backend:** The backend of the application uses Python with Flask.
-It utilizes the GPT-3.5 language model from OpenAI for natural language processing tasks.

-- **Database:** Firebase Firestore is used as the database to store user information and meal plan data securely.

 ## Setup and Installation